Armen12345/SwiftWrite/README.md

 SwiftWrite is cross-platform program, and works on any OS with support of Python 3.1 or high and Tkinter, but document printing supported only on Darwin-based OS (for example macOS, OpenDarwin, and others), FreeBSD, Windows, OpenBSD, and Linux.
 Released in 28/02/2025 (Alpha).
 Uses MIT License.

 # How to install
-For Linux-based systems there are two scripts for installing.
+For Unix-like systems there are four scripts for installing.
 They have run-"distribution name".sh name syntax.
+If script for installing for your distribution is missing, run "run-universal.sh" script.
+Before running that script make sure, that you installed Python and PIP on your system.
 For Windows there are "sed" script, but currently build dosen't avalible, but you can build it manualy with build instructions.

 # Documentation
 ## Settings